beberlei/TentPHP/README.md

 any tent server. to work applications are always required to maintain some level of state about Tent Servers Url and their OAuth Client Ids and Mac Keys.

+## Features

+* Support for the Tent.io Application API
+* Automatic registration of Applications on any tent-server
+* Persistence of application and user authorizations (MAC Auth)

+## State & Persistence

 This application state is hidden behind a persistence interface ``TentPHP\Persistence\ApplicationState``.
 We are shipping a Doctrine DBAL based implementation.

+Other clients (PHP + other languages) put the burdon of persistence on you, returning all the data that is stateful from their methods.
+With the ``ApplicationState`` interface you can implement this yourself, or use our Doctrine backend.
+In any case this simplifies the usage of the client considerably.

 ## Install